omgimanerd/im-firing-my-lazer/README.md

 at Stuyvesant High School

 # Dependencies
-To replicate this project with scanner data, this project requires pyserial
+To replicate this experiment with our Arduino setup, this project requires pyserial.
 ```
 sudo pip install pyserial
 ```

-To run the analyses on the data, this project requires numpy, scipy, and matplotlib.
+To run the analyses on the data, this project requires numpy, scipy, matplotlib, and pillow.
 ```
-sudo pip install numpy scipy matplotlib
+sudo pip install numpy scipy matplotlib pillow
 ```